eainx/eainx.github.io/about.md

 ---
 ## Hi, there!
 I'm an undergraduate intern at the [Media Lab](https://media.korea.ac.kr/) of [Korea University](https://www.korea.edu/).
 I major in Architecture and minor in Computer Science.
-My hobbies are drawing and taking pictures.
+My hobbies are drawing, taking photographs, and traveling to discover relaxing spots.

 ***

-### Interests
+### Research Interests
 3D Reconstruction, SLAM, Deep Learning

 ***